18 Characteristics Form: Frequently Asked Questions (FAQs)

 What information does the GSIS provide, and what information must be provided at the program level?

-Individual programs may use this information to prepare their reports, or they may report their own information.
-If you choose to report information that is based on the records maintained within your program, rather than the reports provided in GSIS, please include comments regarding any discrepancies found between your information and GSIS so we can learn how to improve our sources moving forward.
+Individual programs should use this information to vet their reports.
+Please include comments regarding any discrepancies found between your information and GSIS so we can learn how to improve our sources moving forward.

 - Item 5: Admissions Criteria